4x4 Driving Guide:

 The reward for jumping through the local hoops is access to some of the islands' best beaches, which are sparsely travelled and offer unparalleled shelling, fishing, and gorgeous oceanfront, sound, or inlet views.

-Before hitting the shores, you'll also want to be sure and air down your tires.
-Slack tires are essential to navigating through the sand, and visitors are encouraged to decrease their tire air pressure to 15 - 19 PSI, depending on the beach conditions.
+- Air down - Before hitting the shores, you'll also want to be sure and air down your tires.
+Slack tires are essential to navigating through the sand, and visitors are encouraged to decrease their tire air pressure to 15 - 22 PSI, depending on the beach conditions.
 (In other words, a lower PSI works much better in softer sand, while a higher PSI might be fine in harder, packed sand conditions.)

-Above all else, whenever possible, make sure you drive above the high tide line.
-Driving along the ocean wash will only splash saltwater into the undercarriage of your vehicle, (which can completely ruin a truck), and in the unfortunate case you get stuck, if you're located above the high tide line, you don't have to worry about the imminent threat of saltwater.
+- Wash down - Above all else, whenever possible, make sure you drive above the high tide line.
+Driving along the ocean wash will only splash saltwater into the undercarriage of your vehicle, (which can completely ruin a truck).
+We recommend spraying your undercarriage A.S.A.P. when your beach drive is over.
+Also, in the unfortunate case you get stuck, if you're located above the high tide line, you don't have to worry about the imminent threat of saltwater.

-Finally, the best rule of thumb for beach drivers is to be considerate.
-Don't air down your tires on the beach ramp, observe local speed limit regulations, and be mindful of the families and beach-goers around you.
+- Be Neighborly - The best rule of thumb for beach drivers is to be considerate.
+Don't air down your tires on the middle of a beach ramp, observe local speed limit regulations, and be mindful of the families and pets around you.
 The rules of the paved road also apply to the rules of the beach road, and beach drivers should follow this rule of thumb accordingly.

 Even the most seasoned local beach driver can get stuck on the sand from time to time, and with a few extra precautions and measures ahead of time, getting stuck on the beach can easily turn into a funny vacation story, instead of a frustrating vacation headache.